Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/02-drag/README.md

 Now, if we run the application, we will see that we can drag the cards.

 But, when we drag the card, it looks a bit odd; there’s nothing indicating which card is being dragged.
-Let’s do something about that by playing with the opacity to show the card a bit faded.
+Let’s do something about that by playing with the opacity to show the original card that is being dragged a bit faded.

 _./src/kanban/components/card/card.component.tsx_